Justin-Bolivar/TicTacToe/README.md

 # TicTacToe
-# ipaddress in client should be changed to ip of server machine ipconfig
+ip address in client should be changed to ip of server machine ipconfig